 I have found my local paint store to be a great help when I’m looking for paint for specific projects.
 If you have questions, be sure to ask the paint experts in your local area.
 They are very helpful!

-It is an oil-based primer.
-That is very key.
+- Prime the wood with a good oil-based primer.
+The type of primer you use is very key.
 You must use an oil-based primer to cover old stained wood!
 If you use a water based primer, the oils from the wood and stain just seep through and dis-color your final paint color.
 I’m telling you…been there, done that.
 It’s not fun.

-(However, there is a very good latex primer that Benjamin Moore makes called “Fresh Start”.
+As a disclaimer to that statement, though, there is a very good latex primer that Benjamin Moore makes called “Fresh Start”.
 It works amazing, and sometimes you can get away with using it on stained wood.
 However, I would definitely test it first on the surface you are painting.
-I’ve learned through trial and error that this old wood in my house requires the oil base primer.)
+I’ve learned through trial and error that this old wood in my house requires the oil base primer.

-Spray the primer according to the directions.
-Use even, thin coats.
-It will dry very fast.
+- Apply the primer according to the directions given on the container.
+As per recommendations, I used even, thin coats that dried quickly between coats.
 I painted when the day was sunny and warm, so I could keep the window open while spraying it.
 (You don’t want to paint your window shut!)

 Keep in mind this is only a primer.
 It’s purpose is not to color the surface completely white, it is just for preparing the surface to accept paint.
 You just want to make sure it is all sealed well.
 Then your paint color will color it as you wish.
 The good news is this: Once your surface is primed with oil-based primer you can forever after use latex (water-based) paint on that surface!!
 Yippee!!:)